zyantific/zydis-rs/README.md

     // A wrapped version of the buffer allowing nicer access. let buffer = OutputBuffer::new(&mut buffer[..]);

-    // TODO: There should be a way to omit the address if the user wants relative
-    // addresses anyway.

     // 0 is the address for our code. for (instruction, ip) in decoder.instruction_iterator(CODE, 0) {
         // We use Some(ip) here since we want absolute addressing based on the given